chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 *                          shape more evenly (particularly when points is
 	 *                          small), which is sometimes desirable
 	 * @return A list of PVectors, each representing one circle: (.x, .y) represent
-	 *         the center point, and .z represents the radius.
+	 *         the center point and .z represents radius.
 	 */
 	public static List<PVector> stochasticPack(final PShape shape, final int points, final double minRadius, boolean triangulatePoints) {
 		return stochasticPack(shape, points, minRadius, triangulatePoints, System.nanoTime());